lobral2728/ucb_ml_capstone/README.md

 Numerous audit techniques were used.
 The combined result for recommended exclusions can be found in ([exclusions.txt](reports/audit_outputs/exclusions.txt)).

 ### Fairness
 Fairness was analyzed with a number of methods.
+We see that the dataset is well balanced across age, gender, and race.
 ![Split Makeup](images/Submission2/SplitMakeup.png)

+Because F1 is computed across all 3 classes, the two classes that don’t appear in that slice get F1=0 (with zero_division=0).
+The one present class has F1=1 (since accuracy is 100%).
+Averaging (1 + 0 + 0) / 3 = 0.333....
 ![Fairness (Age)](images/Submission2/FairnessAge.png)
 ![Fairness (Gender)](images/Submission2/FairnessGender.png)
 ![Fairness (Race)](images/Submission2/FairnessRace.png)